Cuenca, Ecuador: Why Visit + What to Expect

 While numerous artisans still carry on the tradition of weaving the Paja Toquilla, fewer than a dozen or so weavers capable of making the finest “Montecristi Superfinos” exist today.

 Funny thing about them Panama Hats… They’re actually women’s attire in Ecuador, or at least they started out that way.
-If you see an Ecuadorian sporting a Panama Hat, chances are, it’s a woman.
+If you see an Ecuadorian sporting a Panama Hat, chances are, they’re a woman.

 Rio Tomebamba